-2. People of the subproject area are aware about the upcoming work.
+2. Some of the local people are aware about the upcoming work.
 Most of the people are in favour of the upcoming subproject.

-3. The major problems faced by them are related to flooding and water logging especially during rainy season, problems related to access and commuting during rains and floods and general health and hygiene related problems due to existing drains which remain chocked on and off.
+3. The major problems faced by them are related to flooding and water logging especially during rainy season, problems related to access and commuting during rains and floods and general health and hygiene related problems due to unchanneled drains which remain chocked on and off.

-4. An efficient drainage network will solve the problems of overflows and water logging especially during rainy days.
+4. An efficient drainage network will solve the problems of flooding and water logging especially during rainy days.

-5. Many structures will be saved as the land erosion caused by the unchanneled drains will be reduced.
+5. Many structures will be saved as the land erosion caused by the unchanelled drains will be significantly reduced.

-6. People-students, service class, shopkeepers etc in general will have lesser problems in reaching their respective destinations as the problem of acute water logging in the low lying areas will be mitigated through this subproject.
+6. People-students, service class, shopkeepers, etc. in general will have lesser problems in reaching their respective destinations as the problem of acute water logging in the low lying areas will be mitigated through this subproject.